Updated on 2025-07-17 GMT+08:00

 4. Click Create Workload.
 For details, see Creating a Workload.

 5. Specify basic information.
-Set Burst to CCI to Force scheduling.
-For more information about scheduling policies, see Scheduling Pods to CCI.
+Select Force scheduling for Burst to CCI and then CCI 2.0 (bursting node) for CCI Resource Pool.
+For more information about scheduling policies, see Scheduling Workloads to CCI.

 6. Configure the container parameters.